-A brushed DC motor is a type of electric motor powered by a direct current (DC) source.
+A brushed DC motor, such as the hot-selling RS 380 DC motor from MGLORY's brushed DC motor factory, is a type of electric motor powered by a direct current (DC) source.
 It uses a mechanical commutator to reverse the direction of current in the motor windings, enabling continuous rotation.

 When DC power is applied, current flows through the brushes, commutator, and into the rotor windings, creating an electromagnetic field.
 The stator provides a fixed magnetic field for interaction with the rotors field.
 According to the Lorentz Force Law, a current-carrying conductor in a magnetic field experiences a force.